ipfs/ipfs-docs/docs/concepts/usage-ideas-examples.md

 Filecoin.io is not only a blockchain on IPFS.
 It is the blockchain *of* IPFS.
 Filecoin lets any storage owner host data for users who need additional space.
 It is one of the reasons IPFS exists in the first place and will be a great accelerator of the IPFS growth once fully online.
 The project is developed by Protocol Labs, which are stewarding the development of IPFS.
 You can check the project website here: filecoin.io
 Textile.io is building the Powergate tool for your app to interact with Filecoin, if needed: https://blog.textile.io/filecoin-developer-tools-concepts/

+#### Reconcile IoT and privacy
+Iotex.io wants to build an ecosystem where IoT data are owned by their respective owners.
+Data of their devices can be stored on local hardware, backed up to cloud, or to IPFS.
+Future integration with Filecoin will further reinforce the ownership of data.

 #### Send cryptos to a human-readable address
 This project lets you have a human-readable Ethereum address, so people don't have to send it to a long, error-prone address.
 You can check it here: https://devfolio.co/submissions/humanize-pay